-ICER's methods for estimating potential budget impact are described in detail elsewhere78 and have been recently updated.
+ICER's methods for estimating potential budget impact, which were updated in 2020, are described in here.
 The intent of our revised approach to budgetary impact is to document the percentage of patients who could be treated at selected prices without crossing a potential budget impact threshold that is aligned with overall growth in the U.S. economy.
 For 2019-2020, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$819 million per year for new drugs.